konczal/SBS/00_Data/README.txt

-This directory should contain all the input files used in the analyses, including bam files and annotaiton files.
+This directory contain the input files used in the analyses:
+- annotaiton file.